Azure-Samples/cognitive-services-java-sdk-samples/Vision/CustomVision/README.md

 [http://azure.com/java](http://azure.com/java)

-If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)
+If you don't have a Microsoft Azure subscription you can visit [the Microsoft Cognitive Services Web site](https://azure.microsoft.com/free/cognitive-services/), create a new Azure account, and try Cognitive Services for free.

 ---